 Although VPNs have become commonplace, there are legal and policy limitations affecting what can be achieved with the technology.
-While VPNs enhance privacy considerably, the laws of the nation in which the VPN service is located can have a significant impact on the way that it operates.
+While VPN enhances privacy considerably, the laws of the nation in which the VPN service is located can have a significant impact on the way it operates.

 The most sophisticated and sought-after VPN services will utilize as many of these protocols as possible, but there can be some legal restrictions depending on the territories involved.
 This is a controversial area, but some countries do not allow certain protocols, meaning that they cannot be offered by VPN services.

 In some nations, the legislation might also force VPN companies to share user activity records.
-And this picture is further clouded by the international agreements in place which see countries sharing information in such cases.
-Nonetheless, it is possible to find VPN services established in countries that don’t have any such international agreement in place.
+This privacy picture is further clouded by the international agreements some countries might have in place in regards to sharing information.
+Nonetheless, it is possible to find VPN services established in countries that don’t have such international agreement in place.

 Let’s break down each of these protocols:

 PPTP is an abbreviation of Point-To-Point Tunneling Protocol.
 It is one of the oldest protocols that remains in use with the contemporary Internet.
-It was originally designed by Microsoft and is part of the Windows operating system.
-Although this protocol is easy to implement, PPTP is criticized in some quarters for offering poor standards of security.
+Originally designed by Microsoft, PPTP is very easy to implement.
+However, PPTP is criticized for offering poor standards of security.
 It is certainly advisable to avoid any provider which only offers this protocol.

 L2TP: sometimes also referred to as IPsec refers to Layer 2 Tunneling Protocol.
 This protocol was originally based on the PPTP and Cisco’s L2F protocols.
 It uses keys in order to establish a secure connection but has been criticized for unsafe execution.
 Some reports suggest that it is possible to breakdown L2TP.

 SSTP (Secure Socket Tunneling Protocol) is another protocol from Microsoft, which uses SSL/TLS encryption.
-This protocol takes advantage of symmetric-key cryptography, which is considered a particularly secure solution.
+This protocol makes use of symmetric-key cryptography, which is considered a particularly secure solution.
 It enables only the two parties involved in a data transfer to decode information.
 SSTP has established itself as a major technology in this niche, along with IKEv2 (Internet Key Exchange, Version 2), which is another Microsoft product.

-OpenVPN is often seen as the best available protocol, not only because of the sophisticated SSL/TLS but also because thousands of the best minds in technology contribute to it, since it is an open source project.
-This means that OpenVPN is continually being improved, leading to it generally being regarded as the most versatile and secure protocol.
+OpenVPN is considered to be the best available and most secure.
+It uses a sophisticated SSL/TLS setup.
+Also, many of the best minds in technology contribute to it since it is an open source project.
+This means that OpenVPN is continuously improving, making it the most versatile and secure protocol.

-In order to segregate your traffic from the rest of the public traffic, VPNs use a tunneling mechanism.
-This means that the data between your computer and the VPN server is actually sent via a virtual tunnel.
+So in order to segregate your traffic from the rest of the public traffic, VPNs use a tunneling mechanism; it sends all the data between your computer and the VPN server through a virtual tunnel.
 This process, which is also good to prevent anyone from getting their hands on your traffic is called incapsulation.